 Part of the success of sales methodologies is that they provide a common language throughout the sales organization.
 Therefore, the success of a sales methodology depends on how well everyone in the entire sales organization adopts it, and how consistently sellers and their managers use it.
-A recent CSO Insights research paper, “The Business Case for Sales Methodology Training,” noted “a clear correlation between the effectiveness of sales methodology training and seller performance… Organizations whose sales methodology training met or exceeded expectations out-performed those organizations who felt their sales methodology training needed redesign or improvement by 22.9 percent.”
+A recent CSO Insights research paper, “The Business Case for Sales Methodology Training,” noted “a clear correlation between the effectiveness of methodology-based sales training programs and seller performance.
+Organizations whose sales methodology training met or exceeded expectations out-performed those organizations who felt their sales methodology training needed redesign or improvement by 22.9%.”

 The seller experience informs an effective sales methodology.
-According to CSO Insights, only 34 percent of all salespeople consistently document their strategies for enterprise sales.
-But when it comes to world-class sales performers, CSO Insights found that a remarkable 82 percent document their strategy when pursuing a large deal.
+According to CSO Insights, only 34% of all salespeople consistently document their strategies for enterprise sales.
+But when it comes to world-class sales performers, CSO Insights found that a remarkable 82% document their strategy when pursuing a large deal.
 Not only does that help the individual seller’s close rate, but it also helps the business as a whole: salespeople who document exactly what they do when pursuing complex sales enable their organization to learn what works.

 Sales teams that rely upon experience-based methodology learn to speak the same language and follow the same process as everyone else across the organization, resulting in a consistent, repeatable and scalable approach.
 That type of proven methodology is essential to closing sales consistently and predictably, especially in today’s rapidly changing global marketplace.
 Selling is a process.
 The better the process, the better—and the more consistent—the results.